St-vn/roblox-scripting/README.md

     print(k, v)
 end
 ```
-**Note : next is linear while ipairs and pairs aren't, that's because ipairs and pairs have optimizations which make them faster than next**
+**Note : next's speed is linear while ipairs and pairs aren't, that's because ipairs and pairs have "optimizations" based on their arguments which make them faster than next.
+Also because next only goes to the next value in a table, nothing else.**

 `next` can also be used to get the next element in a table from a key, hence the name next.
 ```lua